sorliog/SALIENT/docs/README_single_machine.md

 SALIENT has been tested on PyG 2.0.2.

-### --4.
-Install Latest PyTorch-Sparse (Unnessary as the modification has been merged)
+### Skip 4.
+Install Latest PyTorch-Sparse (Unnecessary as the modification has been merged)

 PyTorch-Sparse is usually installed together with PyG.
 We made a slight modification to support faster data transfer.
 See this [pull request](https://github.com/rusty1s/pytorch_sparse/pull/195) for detail.
 Currently, this change has been merged but not yet distributed.
 Hence, one should uninstall the prior version of PyTorch-Sparse and install the latest one from source: